🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 5. Increased Innovation and Creativity

-A study by Great Place to Work found that:
+Recognition like this doesn’t just inspire great work.
+It fuels it.
+A study by Great Place to Work found that

 Employees who feel recognized at work are 2.2 times more likely to drive innovation and bring new ideas forward.

-This statistic illustrates the connection between recognition and innovative thinking.
-When leaders consistently acknowledge their employees' efforts and achievements, it creates an environment of psychological safety.
+This statistic highlights just how crucial recognition is to foster an environment of innovation.
+When leaders consistently acknowledge their employees' efforts and achievements, it creates a culture of psychological safety.
 In such an environment, team members feel more confident in:

 • Proposing unconventional ideas